Guide: US sales tax rules: a quick guide for European companies

 - US sales tax is not a value added tax (VAT).
 US sales tax is only imposed once on the final consumer, while the value added tax that most French companies know is a transaction tax collected at every step of production.

 - Bilateral tax treaties do not apply to state sales tax.
 Federal tax treaties between the US and foreign countries, that can limit the US government’s ability to impose taxes on foreign companies, do not apply to state taxes.
 As a result, while a foreign entity may avoid the imposition of US federal income tax under a bilateral tax treaty, it could be subject to sales tax rules of individual US states.

 Where to get advice about the US sales tax

 For French companies looking to expand their business operations into the United States, it is important to have a general understanding of US sales tax rules, as they can lead to significant financial exposure.
 To gain additional advice about the sales tax landscape in the US, contact Axelia Partners’ tax compliance service.

-*To complicate matters, in June 2018, the US Supreme Court decided South Dakota vs. Wayfair Inc. In this case, the Supreme Court considered that any company with at least 200 sales or $100,000 in sales in a given state, must collect sales tax in that state.
-As a result of this ruling, a growing number of states may now start to disregard the physical presence NEXUS standard for sales tax purposes, and instead adopt the “economic” nexus criteria to determine whether a business that makes remote (online) sales should collect and remit sales tax in their state.
-The economic nexus is often based on a volume of sale transactions, or the total revenue from sales to clients located in that state.
+*In the June 2018 South Dakota vs. Wayfair Inc. case, the US Supreme Court decided that any company with at least 200 sales or $100,000 in sales in a given state, must collect sales tax in that state.
+As a result of this ruling, a growing number of states started to disregard the “physical presence” NEXUS standard for sales tax purposes, and instead considered the “economic” NEXUS criteria to determine whether a business that makes remote sales should collect and remit sales tax in their state.